V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 10. Run dem bones (parameters to be determined)
     * `dembones -i="Bone_Geom.fbx" -a="Bone_Anim.abc" --bindUpdate=2 -b=BONE_COUNT -o="Decomposition_$BONE_COUNT.fbx"`
 11. Check the RMSE is between 0.1 and 0.
-11. Use the resulting fbx scaled by 100.
+11. Use the resulting fbx scale is changed from cm to meters.

 ### Open questions: